vippsas/vipps-epayment-api/api-guide/modifications/cancel.md

 If you have captured a partial amount of the authorised amount and will not capture the remaining amount you should release this.
 The cancel endpoint will do this for you when called.

-For exmaple we wish to release the remaining funds of a payment with the following aggregate state:
+For example we wish to release the remaining funds of a payment with the following aggregate state:

 ```json
 {